-I think the worst year was three years ago, the summer when Jack was around six months old.
+I think the worst year was a few years ago, the summer when Jack was around six months old.
 We started out doing really well because Jack was happy to be out there with us.
 We would just hold him with one hand and pull weeds with the other!
 Well, as he got to be a little bit older near the end of the season, he just wasn’t having any of it.
 So it became harder and harder to be out in the garden successfully and eventually things just got completely out of control.
 I’m talking about weeds as tall as Chris!
 Our garden is in a big open area, so we get the wind bringing in aaalll the different kinds of weed seeds.
 Then of course, we live in a really humid climate and get lots of rain, so those weeds can really grow if we aren’t completely on top of it!

-Luckily, by now we’ve learned to dig ourselves out of that overgrown situation so I thought I’d share a little bit about our process with you today!
+Luckily, by now we’ve learned to dig ourselves out of that overgrown garden situation so I thought I’d share a little bit about our process with you today!
 If you’re looking at a garden that’s filled with weeds and just looks completely hopeless, I promise you it’s not!
 And it’s actually not that much work to get things back under control as long as you’re patient with yourself and you have a system to follow!

-We let things get a little out of control this year during the month of June when we were working really hard on our back hall mud room area, but we’ve been able to get things back on track now and I think this is one of the nicest years for the garden that we’ve had yet!
+We let things get a little out of control last year during the month of June when we were working really hard on our back hall mud room area, but we’ve been able to get things back on track now and I think this is one of the nicest years for the garden that we’ve had yet!

 Try not to think of having to rescue your entire garden area from weeds, instead try working with one small section at a time.
 We like to say to ourselves, “Today I’m going to rescue the carrots” and just focus on that one little section.
 This is great because you get to feel a little bit of instant gratification each time a new section of your garden is freed up from the oppression of the weeds!
 You can say to yourself “Yay!
 I have chard again!”